 May 2011 – Karen Hughes

-In January I decided to get a team together for the London Moonwalk a 26.2 mile walk in aid of breast cancer.
+Last January I decided to train a group of women for the London Moonwalk a 26.2 mile walk in aid of breast cancer.

 A fun group of 10 ladies joined my team and one of those was Karen Hughes.

-On consultation Karen informed me that she was in recovery from recent breast cancer ops and had a desire to join the group but felt apprehensive about her capabilities, as the cancer and treatment had left some breathing difficulties and a low immune system.
+Karen told me that she was in recovery from recent breast cancer ops and had a desire to join the group but felt apprehensive about her capabilities, as the cancer and treatment had left some breathing difficulties and a low immune system.

-On the day of the Moonwalk, Karen was nervous as was the rest of the team but as soon as the power walk started her focus began and she contributed massively with words of motivation to the success of the whole team on the day.
+On the day of the Moonwalk, Karen was nervous but as soon as the power walk started her focus began and she contributed massively with words of motivation to the success of the whole team on the day.